cachedout/barnacle/README.md

 NOTE: This guide assumes that one's local salt development directory is in `~/devel/salt`.
 If this is not the case, adjust the paths below accordingly.

-To build an image, change to an image directory and type: `sudo docker build -t salt-arch`.
+To build an image, change to an image directory and type: `sudo docker build -t salt-arch .`.

 This will download a base image and apply the necessary layers to ensure it has all the layer necessary to develop Salt with, including all of the development deps.